MarcDiethelm/superspawn/README.md

 ###### A Node.js spawn command that works on Windows too.

 Original source from Apache Cordova's superspawn.js by Andrew Grieve.
+Requires Node.js 0.10+.

 ##### Windows extras
 - Sets '/c' flag so files other than `.exe` can be run.
 Supported: `.exe, .cmd, .bat, .js, .vbs`